ojwb/survex/doc/datafile.rst

    ``*date`` specifies the date that the survey was done.
 A range of dates can be specified (useful for overnight or multi-day surveying trips).

-   Dates must be in the order year then month then day, the day or month and day can be omitted.
+   Dates must be in the order year then month then day.
 The separator between components must be ``.``.

-   Dates with just a year (e.g. ``2001``) are treated as being in the middle of that year.
-Dates with a month and year (e.g. ``2000.10``) are treated as being in the middle of that month.
+   The day or both the month and the day can be omitted.
+Dates with just a year (e.g. ``2001``) are treated as a date range for that whole year.
+   Dates without a day (e.g. ``2000.10``) are treated as a date range for that whole month.

 See Also
    ``*begin``, ``*instrument``, ``*team``